impostorsguides/impostorsguides.github.io/rbenv/part-3/3-c-content.md

 The `bin/` directory contains only one file, a symlink called `rbenv` which points to the `libexec/rbenv` file we've already looked at.

-If we look at the `git` history for this symlink file, we can see that it was added in [this PR](https://github.com/rbenv/rbenv/pull/3/files){:target="_blank" rel="noopener"}, quite early in RBENV's history.
+If we look at the `git` history for this symlink file, we can see that it was added in [this PR](https://github.com/rbenv/rbenv/pull/3/files){:target="_blank" rel="noopener" }, quite early in RBENV's history.
 Prior to that, all the sub-commands (which now live in `libexec/`) lived directly in `bin/`.

 So, why the change of directories?

-When we previously read through the `rbenv` command, specifically the part about [making hooks available](/rbenv/rbenv/making-hooks-available){:target="_blank" rel="noopener"}, we learned about the [Filesystem Hierarchy Standard](https://es.wikipedia.org/wiki/Filesystem_Hierarchy_Standard){:target="_blank" rel="noopener"}.
+When we previously read through the `rbenv` command, specifically the part about [making hooks available](/rbenv/rbenv/making-hooks-available){:target="_blank" rel="noopener" }, we learned about the [Filesystem Hierarchy Standard](https://es.wikipedia.org/wiki/Filesystem_Hierarchy_Standard){:target="_blank" rel="noopener" }.
 Part of that standard addresses the `bin/` and `libexec/` directories, and why you might use one vs. the other.

 ## Uses of the `bin/` directory

-Referring to section 3.4 of [the main FHS document](https://web.archive.org/web/20230502051228/https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.pdf){:target="_blank" rel="noopener"}, we see that it addresses the `bin/` directory and its uses:
+Referring to section 3.4 of [the main FHS document](https://web.archive.org/web/20230502051228/https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.pdf){:target="_blank" rel="noopener" }, we see that it addresses the `bin/` directory and its uses:

 > `/bin` contains commands that may be used by both the system administrator and by users...
 It may also contain commands which are used indirectly by scripts.